 A Process Technician’s Role In The Oil And Gas Industry

-- Safety compliance: Adherence to all safety protocols, identifying potential hazards, and taking immediate action to address safety concerns is essential.
+• Safety compliance: Adherence to all safety protocols, identifying potential hazards, and taking immediate action to address safety concerns are essential.

-The oil and gas industry is vital to our economy and nation’s success.
-Process technicians in this industry help create essential products we use in every day life.
-To learn more about a career as a process technician, request more information from ITI Technical College.
+The oil and gas industry is vital to our economy and the nation’s success.
+Process technicians in this industry help create essential products we use in everyday life.
+To learn more about the Associate of Occupational Studies (AOS) Degree in Process Technology from ITI Technical College and request more information.

 For more information about graduation rates, the median debt of students who completed the program, and other important information, please visit our website: https://iticollege.edu/disclosures/